docker/docs/content/language/dotnet/containerize.md

 Let's get started!

 ?
 What application platform does your project use?
-ASP.NET ?
+ASP.NET Core ?
 What's the name of your solution's main project? myWebApp ?
 What version of .NET do you want to use?
 6.0
 ?
 What local port do you want to use to access your server?
 8080